 "More than a year in development, this new string combines the best features of our legendary SuperNick XL product line with the dynamic characteristics of Zyex fibers," said Ashaway's Steve Crandall.
 "It's a nylon-based string with a superpower, i.e., Zyex power.
 While we originally intended it for the very best squash players, SuperNick ZX can be an asset to anyone's game."

 SuperNick ZX is designed for three types of players: for those looking for precise touch and excellent feel of the ball; for those who require superior durability and tension maintenance but still want the feel of a SuperNick string; and for players looking for increased ability to control and add spin to the ball.

 "Several leading professionals in the US, such as David Palmer, John White, and others have already switched to this new hi-tech squash string product," Crandall added, "and I've just been informed that Mathieu Castagnet of France, currently PSA World #10 in men's singles, will convert to SuperNick ZX string in 2016."

-SuperNick ZX is a high visibility orange in color for easy identification on the court.
-It is available in 9-meter (30 foot) sets, as well as 110-meter (360 foot) reels, and is designed to be strung at tensions up to 40 lbs.
+SuperNick ZX is a high visibility orange in color for easy identification on the court. is designed to be strung at tensions up to 40 lbs.
 (18 kgs.).